yiwang/stjepang.github.io/_posts/2020-01-31-build-your-own-executor.md

 }
 ```

 Remember the `state` field of type  `AtomicUsize` we defined inside `Task`?
 Now is the time to store some useful data in it.
-There are two pieces of information we care about tasks that will help us implement the waker:
+There are two pieces of information we care about tasks that will help us implement waking:

 1. Has the task been woken already?
 2. Is the task currently running?